pivotal/docs-tap/scst-scan/install-snyk-integration.hbs.md

-# Prerequisites for Snyk Scanner (Beta)
+# Prerequisites for Snyk Scanner for Supply Chain Security Tools - Scan (Beta)

-This topic describes the prerequisites for installing Supply Chain Security Tools - Scan (Snyk Scanner) from the Tanzu Application Platform package repository.
+This topic describes the prerequisites you must complete to install Supply Chain Security Tools - Scan (Snyk Scanner) from the Tanzu Application Platform package repository.

 >**Important** Snyk's image scanning capability is in beta.
 Snyk might only return a partial list of CVEs when scanning Buildpack images.